This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 North American Population Concentrations

-- Western mountain ranges and northeastern forests
+- Western mountain ranges like the Rockies and Sierra Nevada (key Conservation Hotspots)

 Seasonal Migration Patterns